 Cure Hydrophilic Catheter

-If you’d like an easy-to-use hydrophilic catheter, you might consider Cure’s hydrophilic catheters, which are available in pediatric and male lengths.
+If you’d like an easy-to-use hydrophilic catheter, you might consider Cure hydrophilic catheters, which can include a kit of insertion supplies if your insurance covers it.

 Pros: